-All the similarities and differences between Farsi and Arabic: alphabet, pronunciation, sentence structure, and more.
+So here’s a guide to all the similarities and differences between Persian and Arabic: alphabet, pronunciation, sentence structure, and more.

 For this analysis, we’ll consider Arabic to be “Modern Standard Arabic” (MSA) as opposed to a regional dialect.
 The dialects are closely related to MSA but have distinct variations in grammar, pronunciation, and vocabulary.